-Methods that ensure accurate assembly and correct trim in flight.
-This chapter, by C Campbell Corlett, describes the sequence of operations followed in rigging an aeroplane.
+This chapter describes the sequence of operations followed in rigging an aeroplane.

 Elaborate ground organizations, depending largely on radio, for ensuring the safety of air travel.

-This chapter is by Major Charles C Turner, the aeronautical correspondent of The Daily Telegraph and Morning Post.
-Air traffic control has a wide appeal among our readers and little seems to be known about it among the general public.
+Little seems to be known about air traffic control among the general public.
 Air traffic depends more and more on efficient radio services, and in Great Britain, because of the frequency of poor visibility, this dependence is great.
 The control of air traffic is not longer a localized problem.
 There is now an Inspector of Air Traffic Control.
-He supervises the traffic side of the Air Ministry's staffs at all the principal airports -Croydon, Heston, Manchester and Portsmouth.
+He supervises the traffic side of the Air Ministry's staffs at all the principal airports.

 Air Traffic Control